MMV-Lab/EfficientBioAI/README.md

 We use different Docker images for CPU and GPU.
 To install Docker, please check: [desktop](https://www.docker.com/get-started/), [command line](/docker/cpu/install.sh).
 GPU version also requires [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) (or from [here](/docker/gpu/install.sh)) to communicate to GPU hardware.

-We recommend users to use VSCode Docker plugin to run our tutorial.
+We recommend users to use VSCode [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) + [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin to run our tutorial.

 Here is the video demonstrating how to install and how to use our tool via Docker: [video tutorials for Docker versions](https://vimeo.com/878637947?share=copy).